brodieG/fansi/DEVNOTES.md

 ## Stripping

 Need to strip trailing whitespace.
+Although some argument about this since in the most likely use case we'll want to re-pad after the end to the wrap width.

 ## What Escape Sequences do we consider?